-National Play in Hospital Week 2021 is a week dedicated to celebrating the magic of play in hospitals and all dedicated play specialists who help make that happen.
+National Play in Hospital Week 2022 is a week dedicated to celebrating the magic of play in hospitals and the play specialists who help make that happen.

-The week also aims to raise awareness of the mental and physical benefits of play and how it can greatly boost the physical, mental and emotional wellbeing of children and young adults who receive long term care in hospital settings.
+The week also aims to raise awareness of the benefits of play and how it can greatly boost the physical, mental and emotional wellbeing of children and young adults who receive long-term care in hospital settings.

 What are the Origins of the Celebration?

 National Play in Hospital Week started back in 2010 when the National Association of Health Play Specialists (NAHPS) decided to raise awareness of their cause ‘to promote and ensure the provision of therapeutic and stimulating play facilities in healthcare’.

 Just under 50,000 children in the UK have a life-limiting or life-threatening illness, and they will likely need regular trips to the hospital for important treatments and appointments.
 Hospital play services are essential to help make those trips as manageable as possible, dispelling anxiety and inspiring bravery.